I am a medical doctor trained in obstetrics/gynaecology and a PhD student at the Department of Global Public Health.

-At Karolinska Instituet, I lecture on health service delivery and the health workforce for the MSc Course Health policy, management and economics (3GB014).
+At Karolinska Instituet, I lecture on health service delivery and the health workforce and on Health Information Systems for the MSc Course Health policy, management and economics (3GB014).

 I contribute to the Module Research management of the MSc course in Public Health Science and to the module Maternal and Child Health of the MSc course in Global Health (3GB013).